trevornishida/trevornishida.github.io/about.md

   <br>
 In the future I would like to research <br>
     the morphological plasticity of <br>
-    coral reefs and how this morphological <br>
+    coral reefs and how this morphological plasticity <br>
-    plasticity can affect coral reef ecosystems <br>
+    affects coral reef ecosystems <br>
     and the coral microbiome.
   <br>
   <br>